-If you do not have a fast computer or graphics/display adapter, you can disable some or all visual effects in Windows to make your computer more responsive.
+If you do not have a fast computer or its graphics/display adapter is below average, you can disable some or all visual effects in Windows to make your device more responsive.

-You can also right-click My Computer or Computer on Desktop or in Start menu and select Properties.
+You can also right-click or tap and hold My Computer or Computer on Desktop or in Start menu/screen and select Properties.

-In System Properties window, make sure Advanced tab is open.
-Click Settings button in Performance section:
+In the System Properties window, make sure the Advanced tab is open.
+Click Settings in the Performance section.

 In Visual Effects tab of Performance Options window, click Custom.
 Then deselect the following items to disable some unnecessary eye candy: